 Are you wondering about all those crazy images floating around in your head and what the long-term effects on your sanity will be?
 Not to worry.

 Psychologists and memory experts agree that there is no chance of your memory filling up.

 Temporary things such as appointments and the associations and images you create for them will naturally be forgotten when the information is no longer needed.

 Remember to take a night of sleep to fix this new information in your brain.

 By the way, if you were thinking of flashcards to memorize the most common words, find out why I don’t use flashcards.

 And, don’t just stuff words in your head without using them.
 It won’t help.

-To learn more mnemonics, I’ve asked memory experts to share the secrets.
+To learn more about mnemonics, I’ve asked memory experts to share their secrets.
 Check out our expert roundup!